ryandejaegher/hugo-starter/content/articles/custom-sticky-menu-squarespace.md

 ### What Is The Difference Between Fixed and Sticky?

-Squarespace gives you the option to toggle the header to _Fixed Position_ in the _Site Header_ settings.
+Squarespace gives you the option to toggle the header to _Fixed Position_ in the _Site Header_ settings:

 ![Squarespace Fixed Header](/uploads/squarespace-fixed-header.png)

-###What's the difference between fixed and sticky?

 _Fixed_ takes the element out of the document flow and positions it based on the _top, bottom, left, right_ properties.
-The scroll position doesn't really affect elements that are fixed, they'll remain in the same position regardless of where you scroll.
+The scroll position doesn't affect elements that are fixed, they'll remain in the same position regardless of where you scroll.

 _Sticky_ keeps the elements order in the document flow and only takes effect when the element reaches a specific position based on the _top, bottom, left, right_ properties.